Will They Grow Out of It?

-They say, “Wait and see…she’ll grow out of it”, but I have concerns.
+They say, “Wait and see.
+She’ll grow out of it.”
+But I still have concerns.
 What should I do?

 When it comes to your child…you are the expert.
 Whether it is your first child, and something “just doesn’t seem quite right”, or it is your fifth child and you know that “he is just not like the others”, we believe that you as the parent know your children better than anyone else.

 As a parent, you get advice and information from many sources.
 It may be confusing to know who is right; however, when your “gut” tells you something, it is important to follow your intuition.
 We recommend that you find professionals that can understand your concerns, and help you develop a plan to address them.

 Research tells us that the most effective intervention happens early in life.
 Many professionals, family members, or friends, may say, “Don’t worry, just wait a couple of months, and I am sure she will catch up.”
 The problem with the “just wait” theory is that if there are warranted concerns, you can miss valuable time in your child’s development.

 While it is true that all children develop at a different pace, there may be lasting effects when milestones are delayed or missed.
 Developmental success is dependent upon the establishment of early foundational skills.
 Those foundational skills such as rolling, crawling, mouthing, etc., are the building blocks for higher level functions.